 This process is mainly used by travelers around the world as it saves tons of money and time.
 You don’t need to go anywhere, and you just need to apply online with your information.
 After a few working days (depending on the company) your invitation letter is ready and you can fly to Vietnam.

-Visa on arrival is the type of the document that enables a holder to get a visa issued.
+Visa on arrival is the type of document that enables a holder to get a visa issued.
 Every letter needs to be approved by Vietnam Immigration Office.
-Once it’s approved, you get the stamp on the letter and show it to the immigration officer on the airport and you will get a visa sticker for days that are stated in the letter.
+Once it’s approved, you get the stamp on the letter and show it to the immigration officer at the airport and you will get a visa sticker for days that are stated in the letter.

 If you’re getting to the country by plane, be sure that you’re arriving at the international airport as you can only get a visa issued on these.
 International airports in Vietnam are Hanoi, Da Nang, and Saigon.

 The Procedure of Getting a Visa on Arrival